-A. Companion care services provide supports to assist the participant in achieving and/or maintaining increased independence, productivity and community inclusion as identified in the participant's plan of care.
+- A. Companion care services provide supports to assist the participant in achieving and/or maintaining increased independence, productivity and community inclusion as identified in the participant's plan of care.
 These services are designed for individuals who live independently and can manage their own household with limited supports.
 The companion provides personal care and supportive services to a participant who resides as a roommate with his/her caregiver.
-This service includes:

-B. Companion care services can be arranged by licensed providers who hire companions.
+This service includes: - 1. providing assistance with all of the activities of daily living as indicated in the participant's POC; and - 2. community integration and coordination of transportation services, including medical appointments. - B. Companion care services can be arranged by licensed providers who hire companions.
 The participant must be able to self-direct services to companion.
 The companion is a principal care provider who is at least 18 years of age, who lives with the participant as a roommate, and provides services in the participant's home.
 The companion is a contracted employee of the provider agency and is paid as such by the provider.